robyvandamme/dotadr/README.md

 ### Initialize the ADR Directory

-Creates the ADR directory, adds the default template and a first decision record to the directory, and saves the ADR directory to the `dotadr.json` file.
+Creates the ADR directory, adds the default template and a first decision record to the directory, and saves the ADR directory to a `dotadr.json` file.

 ```text
 DESCRIPTION: